NationalAssociationOfRealtors/Indicators/README.rst

 From the Alexa Developer Portal, create your application.
 Be sure to enter the correct Amazon Resource Name (ARN) for your Lambda Function under the Skill Information tab.
-Our Intent Schema and Sample Utterances are available in Indicators/interactions.
+Our Intent Schema and Sample Utterances are available in Indicators/interactions, and our invocation name is "Economic Indicators".
 Test and deploy!

 Basic usage